Breech Business School Internships

 At the end of the semester, you will be asked to complete a final evaluation of your internship experience.
 We encourage you to communicate with your faculty sponsor and/or Career Planning & Development throughout the semester with any highlights or concerns.

-For additional information about internships, contact Lisa Tessier at firstname.lastname@example.org
+For questions about internships, contact Lisa Tessier at firstname.lastname@example.org